scratches/jbang-catalog/demo.md

 //SOURCES springbom@scratches
 ```

-This and includes the `spring-script` utility that has some useful things in it.
+This and includes the `GenericApplication` utility that has some useful things in it.
 ```java
 //SOURCES generic@scratches
 ```